halpha9/exercise-1.5/README.md

 Debugging the website was done using VSCode and the chrome dev tools this allows me to see errors and also observe changes when testing new features

+I would estimate it took about 8 hours to complete the site from start to finish

 ## Dependencies used:
 •	react-router-dom - this was used in order to allow switching to different routes and display different pages on the website